 Union Line experienced more growth heading into the 20th century as it once again transitioned, this time to a third-generation Rubin run company with David Rubin.
-The manufacturing plan in Chicago expanded its building space and dedicated four floors to sewing in the plan, essentially marking each floor its own mini-manufacturer of different garments.
+The manufacturing plant in Chicago expanded its building space and dedicated four floors to sewing in the plant, essentially marking each floor its own mini-manufacturer of different garments.

 With this growth, once again Union Line’s contributions to the American workforce also grew.
 The company began manufacturing union-made jackets for the New York Fire Department.